Doreen Stoves AM PSM JP

-Doreen Stoves worked for the Victorian Department of Health and Human Services for 25 years before coming to Doncare 18 years ago, she held Management positions in several program areas, she previously managed a large Children's Institution from phase down to closure.
+Doreen Stoves was Chief Executive Officer of Doncare for 19 years before retiring in April 2020.
+Prior to this, Doreen worked for the Victorian Department of Health and Human Services for 25 years and held management positions across several program areas.
+She previously managed a large Children's Institution from phase down to closure.
 Doreen is a Clinical Family Therapist with a passion for the prevention of violence against women and children.
 Doreen has been awarded two Australian Honour Awards, a member of the Order of Australia (AM) in 2013 and a Public Service Medal (PSM) in 1995.
-Doreen is the current Chair of the Safe Futures Foundation

-Bernadette Dobeli joined the board in approximately 1990.
+Bernadette Dobeli joined the Safe Futures Board in approximately 1990.
 She has enjoyed working as a radiographer and continues in this role part-time.
-She has been on school and church committees over the years and is dedicated to the eradication of violence in all settings
+Bernadette has served on school and church committees over the years and is dedicated to the eradication of violence in all settings.

 Kerrie McMahon joined the board in 2018.
-Kerrie, a member of the Australian Society of Certified Practicing Accountants (CPA), has more than 30 years experience in finance in the government, private and community sectors.
+Kerrie has more than 30 years’ experience in finance and quality system management in the government, private and community sectors.
 Kerrie is committed to developing systems within organisations to improve the quality of service delivery and outcomes for clients.
-She has a Diploma in Quality Auditing and extensive experience and knowledge of risk management and policy.
-An enthusiastic supporter of the not for profit industry, Kerrie has extended her work philosophy through her volunteering roles for many not for profit organisations
+Kerrie is a Certified Practising Accountant and has a Bachelor of Business (Accounting) and a Diploma in Quality Auditing.
+Kerrie has extensive experience and knowledge of risk management and policy and is a member of the Board Finance Committee, Risk Management Committee, and the Constitution Committee.
+An enthusiastic supporter of the not-for-profit industry, Kerrie has extended her work philosophy through her volunteering roles for several not-for-profit organisations.

 Pradeepa Jayawardena York

 Pradeepa Jayawardena York joined the board in 2018.
-Pradeepa is a solicitor and provides legal services in Victoria through her law practice.
-She has a deep interest in community and justice issues.
-She has a extensive career in law, management and government.
+Pradeepa is a solicitor and provides legal services in Victoria, Queensland, Northern Territory and elsewhere through her law practice.
+Pradeepa has an extensive career in law, management and government and a deep interest in community and justice issues.

 Pradeepa was Chief Legal Counsel of a large local government in Queensland, the Toowoomba Regional Council.
 Pradeepa was the lawyer responsible for human rights law, criminal law, administrative law, government law, and constitutional law at the Law Council of Australia in Canberra.
 Pradeepa worked in senior tax advisory and management positions at PricewaterhouseCoopers and at the Australian Taxation Office.

 Raymond joined the board in 2018.
-He is a dynamic executive leader and consultant with significant senior experience in all levels of Government, the community sector, private sector and academia.
+He is a dynamic executive consultant with significant senior experience in all levels of government, the community sector, private sector and academia.

-In addition to his work with Safe Futures, Raymond is President of the Doncare Community Services Board, a member of the Deakin University Health Academic Advisory Board, a member of the Australian Institute of Company Directors and sits on the Opening Doors Community Leadership Management Committee.
+In addition to his work with Safe Futures, Raymond is Past President of the Doncare Community Services board, a member of the Deakin University Health Academic Advisory board, a member of the Australian Institute of Company Directors, and sits on the Opening Doors Community Leadership Management Committee.

-Emily is a mum to four grown children, an experienced information and technology leader with over twenty years’ experience within Health and Government across the UK and Australia.
-She holds degrees in Nursing and Law and is a Member of the Australian Institute of company Directors.
-Emily has had roles in operational leader and management consultant for EY and KPMG.
+Emily is a mum to four grown children, an experienced information and technology leader with over 20 years’ experience within health and government across the UK and Australia.
+She holds degrees in Nursing and Law and is a Member of the Australian Institute of Company Directors.
+Emily has had roles in operational leadership and management consultant for EY and KPMG.
 She has a passion for data and analytics to drive performance improvement and to help the organisation make well informed evidence-based decisions.
-Emily leads Analytics at Medibank – focussing on the clinical outcomes and value of Health Service delivery.
-She is an experienced programme and business change manager for large complex projects.
+Emily leads Analytics at Medibank – focussing on the clinical outcomes and value of health service delivery.
+She is an experienced program and business change manager for large complex projects.
 Emily also sits on the Parenting Research Centre Ethics Committee and aims to use her experience to help vulnerable families live full, healthy and happy lives.

 Paula is a lawyer with extensive experience in the practice of family law, governance and the family violence sector.
 She holds a Bachelor of Arts and Laws from the Australian National University as well as a Graduate Diploma in Family Dispute Resolution.
 She is a Graduate of the Australian Institute of Company Directors.